FirebaseDirectory/firebase-backup-agent/README.md

 ## Installation ##

-1) Clone or download this repository
-2) Open a command prompt and type:
+Clone or download this repository, open a command prompt and type:

 	npm install